transmaxxing/transmaxxing.github.io/passing/physical/HAIR_REMOVAL.md

 ## Semi-permanent Solutions - Hair Reduction

+{: .highlight }
+> Be sure to look for package deals in mailer ads or on online sites such as Groupon.
+And before you purchase a groupon call up the salon to see if they have specials that might even *beat* the Groupon offer!

 Laser Hair Removal is a medical procedure that uses a laser to target and remove unwanted hair.
 The laser emits a beam of highly concentrated light that is absorbed by the pigment in the hair follicle.
 The light energy is then converted to heat, which destroys the hair follicle and prevents future hair growth.

 Laser hair removal is a permanent hair reduction treatment.
 It does not guarantee complete removal of all hair, but it does significantly reduce the amount of hair in the treated area.

 The cost of laser hair removal for facial hair removal can vary greatly depending on the size of the area being treated and the number of treatments required.
-On average, most laser hair removal treatments cost between $200 and $400 per session.
+On average, most laser hair removal treatments cost between $50 and $150 per session.

+> For methods such as laser that could be painful or stinging, think about using a [lidocaine topical cream](https://www.amazon.com/dp/B09V9D171R) - Check with your technician prior to your appointment if this is acceptable for the type of procedure

 IPL (Intense Pulsed Light) Hair Removal is a non-invasive procedure that uses a broad spectrum of light to target and remove unwanted hair.
 The light is absorbed by the pigment in the hair follicle, which then destroys the hair follicle and prevents future hair growth.
 Unlike laser hair removal, IPL is not as concentrated and is more effective on lighter-colored hair.
 You might see decent results in body areas but most people would pass and get laser or electrolysis instead.